falkr/thesis-tips/pages/writing.md

 Getting started with the writing can be difficult.
 The editor window is empty, and it can be overwhelming to come up with good sentences.
 There are different approaches to start writing, and we capture some of them in this section.
 Most probably you will use more than one, and switch between them once you get stuck.

 Focus on describing your thoughts and putting them down on paper.
 Don’t spend any time on making your document pretty, or be too much concerned about other details that do not affect your arguments.
-You can take care of this in the later rounds of editing and then formatting.
+You can take care of this in the later rounds of editing and formatting.
 It may therefore also be wise to use a very simple editor in the initial writing phase, without any formatting or disturbing functions.
 Some writers make the initial sketch of an argument with pencil and paper.

 :tip: **Don't be afraid to throw away stuff.** It may seem like a good idea to take care of all sentences you have written and not delete them.
 But sometimes an editor full of sentences that you don't like but don't want to throw away either is holding you back.
 Don't be afraid to start with a fresh attempt and throw things you don't like away.
 (If throwing away still feels wrong, make a directory with the name `trash` and copy your text in there.)